-In a cold snap, businesses can be disrupted by winter weather and even forced to close if employees cannot get to work due to the impact of snow and ice on our transport links.
+In a cold snap, businesses can be disrupted and even forced to close if employees cannot get to work due to the impact of snow and ice on our transport links.

 So, what should an employer consider in the event that Jack Frost keeps your staff away?

-It is a good idea to ensure that your expectations and rules in times of bad weather are clear and communicated to your staff.
-The rules could be included as part of your contract of employment, or staff handbook.
+It is a good idea to ensure that your expectations and rules in times of bad weather are cl early communicated to your staff.
+Send a reminder if necessary.
+The rules could also be included as part of your contract of employment, or staff handbook.